 - Contact tracing: Contact tracing for students will be performed by SHaW for Storrs-based students and by local health departments for students on the regional campuses.
 Due to the control measures placed in the classroom environment, it is unlikely that individuals in a shared classroom space will be identified as close contacts.

 - Coursework: Instructors should include language in their syllabi with guidance for students on how to communicate absence from instruction based on any illness and refer to SHaW for instruction on the requirements of self-isolation and self-quarantine: https://studenthealth.uconn.edu/updates-events/coronavirus/.
-The Center for Excellence in Teaching and Learning has compiled language to use in syllabi specific to unique situations for the fall 2020 semester.
-That language is available in a shared Google doc from CETL.
+The Center for Excellence in Teaching and Learning has compiled a variety of syllabus resources, including language to use in syllabi specific to unique situations for this academic year.

 If a student has been placed in medical quarantine, their instructors will receive an email from the Dean of Students office seeking assistance for the student to continue their studies for in-person courses remotely.
 The Center for Excellence in Teaching and Learning has created a set of FAQs with strategies for instructors who receive such a request: https://ecampus.uconn.edu/dean-letter-faq/.